mslacken/clustduct/Usage.md

 zypper in clustduct
 ```
 ### Dnsmasq configuration
-In the dnsmasq configuration file */etc/dnsmasq.conf* following options have to be changed:
+In the dnsmasq configuration file */etc/dnsmasq.conf*, the following options have to be changed:

   * the local domain:
 ```